 Rubenstein, Joshua, and Ilya Altman, eds.; published in association with the United States Holocaust Memorial Museum; Indiana University Press; Bloomington, 2008.

 Recently-translated testimonies of Jews who survived or witnessed atrocities as German forces invaded, occupied, and destroyed cities, towns and villages in Soviet Ukraine, Belarus, and the Baltic states during 1941~1944.
 The book includes material originally gathered under the direction of Soviet journalists Ilya Ehrenburg and Vasily Grossman, portions of which were separately published in English in the US in 1946.
 The original Russian-language collection was not published until 1980 (Jerusalem) and 1991 (Kyiv), with a new edition appearing in 1993 (Moscow) and another in 2014.
-The book contains no material related to Rohatyn, and in general the material on east Galician territory occupied by the Soviet Union in 1939 is limited to the forced labor camp in Lviv and the ghetto in Ternopil, but the testimony from those cities and many other Ukrainian places is strikingly similar to scenes from the memoirs of Jews and Ukrainians from Rohatyn, and can provide useful examples of parallel experiences.
+The book contains no material related to Rohatyn, and in general the material on east Galician territory occupied by the Soviet Union in 1939 is mostly limited to the forced labor camp in Lviv and the ghetto in Ternopil, but the testimony from those cities and many other Ukrainian places is strikingly similar to scenes from the memoirs of Jews and Ukrainians from Rohatyn, and can provide useful examples of parallel experiences.
 What makes this material exceptionally valuable is that it was written immediately after the events, in many cases while the war still raged, so it is raw and detailed, unfiltered by failing memory and post-war revision.

 The Righteous: The Unsung Heroes of the Holocaust